alttch/tpm-km/README.md

 ### Compatibility

 For tpm2_tools below 4.0 (e.g. Ubuntu 19.10 and earlier), use release 1.0.
 For
-tpm2 tools v4 use version in master branch.
+tpm2 tools v4 use version 1.1+ or master branch.